 Probiotics have been found to soften stools and increase bowel movements.
 They are essential to a healthy digestive tract and help everything work properly.
 Foods with probiotics include natural yogurt, sauerkraut, miso soup, kefir, and sour pickles.
 Adding these to one’s diet will ensure healthy digestion.

 It’s true!
-For some people, a cup of coffee is all that is needed to relieve constipation.
+Some people just need a cup of coffee to relieve constipation.
 Although researchers are not exactly sure why, many people report that coffee makes them poop or even makes their poop softer.
 Just a cup in the morning seems to do the job.

-This one is pretty well known.
-Prune juice and prunes are commonly used by people with hard stools that are difficult to pass.
-Prunes are a natural laxative and contain the fiber needed to move stools along quickly.
-A couple of prunes or a small glass of prune juice will do the trick.
+Do you know this one?
+Yes, prune juice and prunes do get things moving for people with hard stools that are difficult to pass.
+In fact, prunes are a natural laxative and contain the fiber needed to move stools along quickly.
+Often, just a couple of prunes or a small glass of prune juice will do the trick.

 This is my favorite option.
 I love rhubarb in pie!
 Oddly enough, some components from rhubarb are extracted for medicine that is used to help with digestive problems, including constipation.
-Powdered rhubarb is suggested, but it is best to take it with caution.
+We suggest trying powdered rhubarb, but it is best to take it with caution.
 If you choose to try it, dissolve a teaspoon in warm water and drink it up.

 These natural home remedies may be just what one needs to relieve constipation.
 However, if the problem persists, it is best to contact a healthcare professional.